IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 domains.

 PNC Domain:
-: part of the network under control of a single PNC instance.
+: part of the network under the control of a single PNC instance.
 It is subject to the capabilities of the PNC which technology is controlled.

 Port: